jupyterlab/jupyterlab/packages/ui-components/README.md

 ## How JupyterLab handles icons

-The ui-components package provides icons to the rest of JupyterLab, in the form of a set of `LabIcon` instances (currently about 80).
+The @jupyterlab/ui-components package provides icons to the rest of JupyterLab, in the form of a set of `LabIcon` instances (currently about 80).
 All of the icons in the core JupyterLab packages are rendered using one of these `LabIcon` instances.

 ## Using the icons in your own code